 I initially let the athlete decide his or her deadlift stance based on what they feel is most comfortable because an athlete will typically execute better when the lifts feel good.
 As they progress into heavier loads and form begins to break down, I encourage them to employ the stance where they can execute consistently and efficiently while simultaneously taking advantage of their unique leverages to lift the most weight possible.

 Just like Jason, as the athlete becomes stronger, Matt recognizes there may be a style of deadlift that allows them to maintain a more precise technique under heavier loads.
-That technique is usually based on the athlete’s leverages, so it’s at that point where Matt might recommend a style that maximizes their strength more effectively.
+That technique is usually based on the athlete's leverage, so it's at that point where Matt might recommend a style that maximizes their strength more effectively.

 Both Jason and Matt give a lot of credit to how athletes feel after trying both styles.
 As such, you should use the same approach.
-Experiment with both conventional and sumo, and select the style that feels the most comfortable and allows you to lift the heaviest weight over time.
+Experiment with conventional and sumo, and select the style that feels the most comfortable and allows you to lift the heaviest weight over time.

 Escamilla, RF., Francisco, AC., Kayes, AV., Speer, KP., Moorman, CT.
 (2002) An electromyographic analysis of sumo and conventional style deadlifts.
 Medicine Science Sport Exercise, 34(4): 682-688.